Diego Tajani: Political and later legal career

+After the departure from Sicily, «in Naples and in all the provinces of Southern Italy, the name of Diego Tajani became extremely popular».
 Elected deputy in 1874 for the constituency of Amalfi for the historical Left, he was Minister of Justice in the two-year period 1878 - 1879 and again from 1885 to 1887 in the Depretis cabinets.
 He proposed the abolition of single-member constituencies and served twice as vice-president of the Chamber of Deputies, from 1876 to 1880 and from 1882 to 1885.
 In 1886 he also proposed a bill reforming Italy’s judicial system.
 With the fall of the Depretis government however his proposed reforms failed.
 He was made a senator on 25 January 1896 by decree of King Umberto I.

 While serving as a politician Tajani took part in numerous trials: in 1875 he defended :it:Raffaele Sonzogno in the trial against Giuseppe Luciani; in 1878 he defended Francesco Crispi, accused of bigamy; in 1879 he obtained sovereign pardon for Giovanni Passannante Umberto I's would-be assassin, and finally he dealt with the divorce of Giuseppe Garibaldi from Countess :it:Giuseppina Raimondi.

 Tajani’s final act as a senator took place on May 21, 1915, Wehr at the age of eighty-eight, he was assisted into the Senate session to vote for confidence in and full powers to the second Salandra government in view of Italy's entry into the war.
 He died in Rome on 2 February 1921, aged 93.